Skip to content

 • Instagram

-Amy Liz Harrison is the bestselling author of two memoirs and the founder and CEO of publishing imprint, A-Team Press, LLC.
-Harrison is also a podcaster, recovery/mental health advocate, a 12-step coach, a mom to eight biological kids, and a wife to one Australian airline executive.
+Amy Liz Harrison is a Harvard Medical School–certified lifestyle and wellness coach with a master’s degree in publishing from Western Colorado University.
+Having first earned her B.A. in communication at azusa Pacific university, she is now the bestselling author of 20+ books and the founder of A-Team Press, LLC.
+Additionally, Harrison is the mom of eight biological kids and the wife to one Australian airline executive.
 Harrison’s material is semi geared towards Gen Xers, but like “We Are the World,” it’s really for everyone, because she’s a lover, not a fighter.
 Sober since 2011, she used to like pina coladas.
 But as a native Californian, she has never liked getting caught in the rain.

 Related Posts